NorskRegnesentral/shapr/cran-comments.md

 * Revised what is specified as internal/non-internal functions, and added examples such that all non-internal exported functions now have examples.
-* I could not find any writing to disk in examples/vignettes/tests as suggested.
-  There are scripts under inst/scripts which writes to disk.
-These scripts are creating objects which are loaded in the tests and therefore handy for package development.
-Note that we are also using testthat::expect_known_value in our tests, this function is overwriting .rds-objects if and only if the test fails.
-Please let me know more precisely what the issue is, if it persists after this re-submission.
+* I am not quite sure exactly what the "writing to disk" issue refers to, but we are using testthat::expect_known_value in our tests, which is overwriting certain .rds-files if and only if the test fails.
+I changed the default behavior so that it no longer overwrites the files.
+We also have some scripts under inst/scripts that writes to disk.
+These are now added to .Rbuildignore.
+Please let me know more precisely what the issue is if this is not satisfactory.
 * Deleted a call to rm(list=ls()) in a script under inst/scripts.
 I could not find any other modifications of .GlobalEnv in the vignette as suggested.